The Ever-Changing Cast Of

 Zombie shows, by definition, have a high body count.
 We've all gotten quite used to The Walking Dead killing off any characters it wants to.
-But as Santa Clarita Diet returns, cast and all, to Netflix for season 3, will all our favourite characters be there too?
+But when Santa Clarita Diet returns, cast and all, to Netflix for season 3 this week, will all our favorite characters be there too?

 Because this is a Netflix show with seasons that are only 10 episodes long, the actors with recurring roles have been free to go off and pursue other gigs (like Nathan Fillion, who no longer voices Gary in season 3).
 That means good news for them is questionable news for Santa Clarita Diet fans.
 When last we left off, there were a whole lot of loose ends featuring those recurring characters: Is Gary choosing to live on?
 Will Anne start worshipping Sheila as God's instrument?
 Are Paul and Marsha going to hunt down Sheila?